 The asbestos inspection checklist does not replace asbestos testing which must always be done via an indoor air and material test.
 However, an asbestos inspection checklist increases the accuracy of the test.
 In this way, inspectors can be sure all steps were checked off and documented before they sign off on any proceedings.
 In addition to being used during inspections, an asbestos checklist can be used in risk assessment for the handling and disposal of hazardous materials.
 Furthermore, asbestos safety briefings are also conducted with a checklist on construction sites.

-1. 3 tips for to protect workers from asbestos
+1. 3 tips for protecting workers from asbestos

 Employers must take all possible precautions to ensure protection from asbestos in the workplace.
 The following 3 steps can provide guidance to adequately protect workers from the occupational asbestos health hazards: